fengyanshi/fengyanshi.github.io/windows.rst

     :alt: alternate text
     :figclass: align-center

-After install, you should be able to launch the linux subsystem.
+After install, you should be able to launch the Linux subsystem.

 **Get ready with Linux Subsytem**

-The first time one launch the Linux subsystem, it takes a couple minutes to initialization.
+The first time one launch the Linux subsystem, it takes a couple minutes to initialize.
 After the initialization, one would be requested to set the username and password.

 .. figure:: windows/funwave_img/5.JPG
     :width: 800px